 There is a never ending list of things to do in Hanoi, Vietnam’s capital city.
 This enchanting place has carved its way through history, overcoming everything that has been thrown at it.
 Hanoi has withheld the barrage of the Indo-Chinese armies, the French colonial era and also survived the Vietnam War.

 Today this incredible city has a spectacular mix of both the archaic and the modern.
 It’s this wonderful combination, plus all of the other countless things to do in Hanoi, which makes visiting the city such a joy.
+If you’re wondering where to go in Vietnam, make sure Hanoi is on your list!
 Here are the 12 best things to do in Hanoi, Vietnam.

 1. Take A Stroll Around Hoan Kiem Lake